Take Action Today!

 Contact the Department of Justice and inquire about narrowed definitions of Domestic Violence and Sexual Violence posted on their website!

-While the statutory definitions of domestic and sexual violence have not changed, the DOJ’s website previously included advocacy-based definitions which took into account physical, emotional, and economic abuse, all of which are used by abusers to gain and maintain power and control over victims/survivors.
-The definitions now posted are more narrow in that they primarily include only cases of violence which would be considered felony or misdemeanor crimes.
-This ignores everything those of us in the trenches of this work know about power, control, and the cycle of violence.
+The statutory definitions of domestic and sexual violence have not changed; however, the Department of Justice (DOJ) website previously included advocacy-based definitions that recognized various forms of abuse, including physical, emotional, and economic abuse.
+These forms of abuse are often used by abusers to gain and maintain power and control over their victims or survivors.
+The definitions currently posted on the DOJ’s website are narrower, primarily focusing on cases of violence classified as felony or misdemeanor crimes.
+This shift overlooks critical insights from those of us working directly in this field regarding power, control, and the cycle of violence..

-Abuse rarely starts with physical violence but instead typically escalates and progresses along a continuum.
-Failing to acknowledge broader patterns of power and control along this progression of violence may impact when or whether a survivor reaches out for help and support, which could increase already staggering numbers of intimate partner homicide.
-In our nearly forty years of supporting survivors of domestic and sexual violence, we understand that many individuals choose, for multiple and extremely valid reasons, not to report to law enforcement.
-These descriptions discount and disregard these individuals.
+Abuse usually does not begin with physical violence; instead, it typically escalates along a continuum.
+Failing to recognize the broader patterns of power and control in this progression may affect when or if a survivor seeks help and support.
+This could contribute to the already alarming rates of intimate partner homicides.
+With nearly forty years of experience supporting survivors of domestic and sexual violence, we understand that many individuals choose, for various valid reasons, not to report to law enforcement.
+Ignoring these experiences undermines and invalidates their choices.

 Compare Current and Previous Definitions